 Check for the following:

-A tripped limit switch.
-This is usually accompanied by rebooting at the thermostat during a call for heat which may result in a loss of power completely.
-Try replacing your furnace filter to see if the ecobee will power back on.
+A tripped float switch: This is usually accompanied by rebooting during a call for cooling which may result in a loss of power completely.
+Inspect your float switch/condensation pump/drip pan (located at the furnace) to see if there's an excess of water or any blockage preventing the water from draining.
+Once this is addressed, the ecobee should power back on.

-If you’re installing your ecobee for the first time and it’s not powering on, please refer to this article for assistance.
+If you’re installing your ecobee for the first time and it’s not powering on, please refer to the following article: My ecobee is not powering up after installation.
+What could be the reason?